jku-vds-lab/projection-space-explorer/README.md

 ### Data Format
-Data is handed to the system using a Structure-Data File (SDF) https://en.wikipedia.org/wiki/Chemical_table_file#SDF that contains a collection of chemical compounds and additional properties that can be customized.
+Data is handed to the system using a Structure-Data File (SDF) (https://en.wikipedia.org/wiki/Chemical_table_file#SDF) that contains a collection of chemical compounds and additional properties that can be customized.
 New files are first uploaded to the python backend that runs with Bottle (https://bottlepy.org/docs/dev/) and then processed with the help of the RDKit framework (https://www.rdkit.org/).
 For big files, the initial upload and preprocessing can take several minutes.
 If the files are already uploaded, it is much faster.

 Properties can be compound specific (i.e. for the whole datapoint) or atom specific (i.e. one value for each atom in the compound).
 Details are described in the next subsections.

 #### Compound Properties
-These properties can be used for projection and can be shown in the lineup table (like solubility, atom weight or any other property that is important to the user).
+These properties can be used for projection and can be shown in the LineUp table (like solubility, atom weight or any other property that is important to the user).
-Properties without semantic meaning like fingerprints or the embedding space can be used for projection, but are not shown in the table to reduce unnecessary information and loading times.
+Properties without semantic meaning like fingerprints or the embedding space of a compound can be used for projection, but are not shown in the table to reduce unnecessary information and loading times.
 Such properties can be specified with the “fingerprint” modifier as described in the “Modifiers” subsection.

 Compound specific properties can contain arbitrary values, however the naming should be consistent for all compounds (i.e. each property should be present for each compound).

 There are special properties that are handled differently by the system:
 - Including properties "x" and "y" tells the system to initialize the scatterplot according to these values.
-- The property “clusterLabel” specifies the group each compound belongs to.
+- The property “groupLabel” specifies the group each compound belongs to.

 #### Atom Properties
 Atom specific properties are recognized by the backend if the property starts with “atom.dprops”.
 Those properties are interpreted as attribution scores and shown on top of the compound structure with a heatmap and contour lines (see section “Details” for more information.